yagpdb-cc/yagpdb-cc/fun/starboard v2/readme.md

 - `Failed executing template... at <$thisID>: can't evaluate field Author in type discordgo.Message`
   - You have either not set the channel permissions properly or you still have the original starboard CC active in your server.
 Double check that you have disabled/removed the original starboard CC and followed the install instructions above.
 - `Failed executing template... {"message": "Unknown Emoji", "code": 10014}`
-  - YAGPDB will accept unicode emojis (Discord default) in the format `"⭐"`
+  - YAGPDB will accept unicode emojis (Discord default) in the format `"⭐"` (in both emoji variables)
-  - YAGPDB will accept custom emojis in the format `":pQuack:828204295824080926"`
+  - YAGPDB will accept custom emojis in the following format:
+    - `"pQuack"` in `$starEmoji` or `$antiStarEmoji`
+    - `":pQuack:828204295824080926"` in `$starEmFull` or `$antiStarEmFull`

 ## **Known Issues**
-None that I know of.
-I've done my best to squash all bugs I could find and fix any inconsistencies.
+- Due to necessary DB trimming and the ability to ignore reactions on older messages the CC will automatically trim off the oldest data when necessary.
+  If you have set the date limiter to a very long duration you may have old messages reposted in the starboard channel when reactions are modified.

 I've tested a wide range of situations but surely not all, if you have a problem I can be contacted on discord through the official YAG server at DV0RAK#0001.

  ## FAQ